 Lybrate.com has a nexus of the most experienced General Physicians in India.
-You will find General Physicians with more than 28 years of experience on Lybrate.com.
+You will find General Physicians with more than 43 years of experience on Lybrate.com.
 Find the best General Physicians online in Hyderabad.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Aruna

-Treatment of Lumbar Radiculopathy
+Treatment of Migraine Treatment

 Hiv Prophylaxis Post Exposure

 Submit a review for Dr. ArunaYour feedback matters!